 GO Markets doesn't publish annual financial statements.
 These are sort of financial reports, which generally contain information about a brokerage's income, profit and loss, retained earnings and cash flows.
 Not having these exposed to the public doesn't necessarily mean that a broker is not legit, it's just a factor that we should take into account when choosing where to invest or trade.

 GO Markets doesn't provide two-step authentication when logging in, which is not so pleasing, since it might be easier for hackers to compromise clients' accounts.

 Ownership structure of GO Markets is not public, it can't be checked on their website, which leaves some questions open about one's feeling of being up-to-date about the broker.

 Broker management transparency

 GO Markets has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four

-GO Markets reliability
+GO Markets legitimacy

-Now that we have gone through the most frequent and - as we think - most important reliability aspects of GO Markets, we hope that you feel armed enough with information for your future decision.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of GO Markets, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.